-International action needed to ensure the quality of medicines and tackle the fake drugs tradeNovember 13th, 2012 in Medications /
+International action needed to ensure the quality of medicines and tackle the fake drugs tradeNovember 13, 2012 in Medicine & Health / Medications

 Their call comes just days before 100 World Health Organisation member states hold their first meeting to discuss the problem, and the authors hope it will help to influence the debate and lead to some concrete actions.